nzyoka500/nzyoka500/README.md

-## ISP Network Automation Framework
+## ISP Network Automation

-Automation system for ISP deployment & network provisioning.
+Helps internet service providers set up and manage their networks faster and more consistently.

-### Highlights
+### What It Does
-- VLAN provisioning automation
+- Speeds up network setup
-- SSH-based configuration workflows
+- Reduces manual work
-- Reduced deployment errors
+- Minimizes setup errors
-- Improved scalability & rollout consistency
+- Makes it easier to manage network growth

 ### Tech Stack
 Python • Netmiko • Cisco Networking